Fukushima Daiichi Nuclear Power Station Accident Information Collection and Evaluation (FACE) Project

 Participants

-Japan, Canada, European Commission, Finland, France, Germany, Korea, Spain, Sweden, Switzerland, Ukraine, United Kingdom, United States
+Canada, the European Commission, Finland, France, Germany, Japan, Korea, Spain, Sweden, Switzerland, Ukraine, the United Kingdom, the United States

 Project period